Edward R. Murrow: Radio

 Murrow gained his first glimpse of fame during the March 1938 Anschluss, in which Adolf Hitler engineered the annexation of Austria by Nazi Germany.
 While Murrow was in Poland arranging a broadcast of children's choruses, he got word from Shirer of the annexation—and the fact that Shirer could not get the story out through Austrian state radio facilities.
 Murrow immediately sent Shirer to London.
 Shirer wrote in his diary:

 I was at the Aspern airport at 7a.m.
 The Gestapo had taken over.
 At first they said no planes would be allowed to take off.
 Then they cleared the London plane.
 But I could not get on.
 I offered fantastic sums to several passengers for their places.
 Most of them were Jews and I could not blame them for turning me down.
 Next was the plane to Berlin.
 I got on that.

 Shirer flew from Vienna to Berlin, then Amsterdam, and finally to London, where he delivered an uncensored eyewitness account of the Anschluss.
 Murrow then chartered the only transportation available, a 23-passenger plane, to fly from Warsaw to Vienna so he could take over from Shirer.

 At the request of CBS management in New York, Murrow and Shirer put together a European News Roundup of reaction to the Anschluss, which brought correspondents from various European cities together for a single broadcast.
 On March 13, 1938, the special was broadcast, hosted by Bob Trout in New York, including Shirer in London (with Labour MP Ellen Wilkinson), reporter Edgar Ansel Mowrer of the Chicago Daily News in Paris, reporter Pierre J. Huss of the International News Service in Berlin, and Senator Lewis B. Schwellenbach in Washington, D.C.
 Reporter Frank Gervasi, in Rome, was unable to find a transmitter to broadcast reaction from the Italian capital but phoned his script to Shirer in London, who read it on the air.
 Murrow reported live from Vienna, in the first on-the-scene news report of his career: "This is Edward Murrow speaking from Vienna....
 It's now nearly 2:30 in the morning, and Herr Hitler has not yet arrived."

 The broadcast was considered revolutionary at the time.
 Featuring multipoint, live reports transmitted by shortwave in the days before modern technology (and without each of the parties necessarily being able to hear one another), it came off almost flawlessly.
-The special became the basis for World News Roundup—broadcasting's oldest news series, which still runs each weekday morning and evening on the CBS Radio Network.
+The special became the basis for World News Roundup.

 On March 19, Shirer returned from London, and Murrow met his plane at Vienna's Aspern airport.
 Returning to Shirer's apartment, they encountered SS troops looting the Vienna mansion of the Rothschild family.
 "We found a quiet bar off the Kärntnerstrasse for a talk," Shirer wrote.